Sirius1402/weather-application/README.md

 This is a weather website made with ReactJS and powered by [WeatherAPI.com](https://www.weatherapi.com/).
 It provides data for local weather, daily and hourly forecast and world-wide weather.

+It is served by an ExpressJS backend build by me.

 The website is responsive at 401 pixels, break point.

 For testing the application I have used React Testing Library and Mock Service Worker, to mock API calls.

-After you clone the project, to start it, run the following commands in the terminal: `cd front-end`, `npm install` and `npm start`.
+After you clone the project, to start it, follow the instructions:
+- To start the backend, write in the terminal: `cd back-end`, `npm install`, `node server`
+-  To start the front end: open in a new window "front-end" folder and write in the terminal:`npm install` and `npm start`.
 To start the tests, run `npm test` in the terminal.

 The website has four pages: Home, Local Weather, Forecast and World-Wide Weather.